Finnfx/Finns-SlimeVR-Mobo/README.md

 ![Images/Switch Solder 2.jpg](Images/Switch%20Solder%202.jpg)

 To add the IMU, first cut out 6 wires of around 25mm long and strip the ends of the wires as shown below.

+Finn's edit, I plan to make it so you can solder the IMUs to the motherboard, this isn't finished but

 ![Images/IMU Wiring.jpg](Images/IMU%20Wiring.jpg)